MarkMichon1/BitGlitter-Python/README.md

 ![BitGlitter Logo](https://i.imgur.com/3GJ4bDx.png)

-For a complete guide on BitGlitter please go here: TBD

 # The basics

 ![BitGlitter Sample GIF](https://i.imgur.com/n7E7lnd.gif)

+[Click here](https://www.youtube.com/watch?v=HrY4deFrOoA) for a demo vid of a real stream.

-BitGlitter is an easy to use script that allows you to embed data inside of ordinary pictures or video.
-Store and host any files wherever images or videos can be hosted.
+BitGlitter is an easy to use library that allows you to embed data inside of ordinary pictures or video.
+Store and host files wherever images or videos can be hosted.

 ### From physical barcodes to digital data transfer

 Whether it's barcodes at the store or QR codes you can scan with your phone- they both work on the same principle.
 Data is encoded into the black and white.
 You each think of each color as an abstraction for a binary value, so then when those colors are read in sequence, you can pull meaningful data from the image.
-I wondered how this concept could be improved upon.
+I wondered how this concept could be improved upon, and I wanted a cool first project as an introduction to programming.
 BitGlitter was born.

 Conventional barcodes are severely limited in application, in terms of their data density.
-Much capability is gained when you maximize the original concept.
+When you maximize the concept and configure it for digital-digital transmission, a lot of capability is gained.
 BitGlitter is in a class of it's own in several ways:

 ![BitGlitter Default Palettes](https://i.imgur.com/dSYmq7V.png)